© 2007 All Rights Reserved. Do not distribute or repurpose this work without written permission from the copyright holder(s).

 The hypothesis also advances the notion that there is a narrow galactic habitable zone where radiation levels are survivable, rogue meteors are few, and gravitational perturbations from neighboring stars are negligible.
 If all life relies upon such factors, then Rare Earth resolves the Fermi Paradox.
 The hypothesis carries the faint odor of anthropomorphic bias, however, since it assumes that all complex life must be very much like humans.

 All these factors aside, there is one additional daunting obstacle which complicates any effort to tune in to intergalactic radio.
 Even if the universe is thick with signal-slinging civilizations, including some old enough that their indiscriminate electromagnetism has had sufficient time to reach Earth, not even the most massive and sensitive equipment of science is currently capable of plucking the signal from the static.
-When any non-focused electromagnetic signal is generated— such as a television broadcast or a cell phone conversation— the energy propagates as a spherical wavefront at the speed of light.
+When any non-focused omnidirectional electromagnetic signal is generated— such as a television broadcast or a cell phone conversation— the energy propagates as a spherical wavefront at the speed of light.
 When a sphere is doubled in diameter, its surface area increases by a factor of four; but in a spherical wave the “surface area” is the energy itself.
 This means the signal’s energy is spread over four times more area at twice the distance, resulting in a 75% loss in intensity.
 To put it another way, in order for a broadcasting tower to double its effective range for a given receiver, it must quadruple its transmitting power.
+This is known as the inverse-square law.

 To demonstrate the degrading effect of distance on an everyday omnidirectional signal, one might imagine a spacecraft equipped with an Arecibo-style radio receiver directed towards the Earth.
 If this hypothetical spacecraft were to set out for the interstellar medium, its massive 305-meter wide dish would lose its tenuous grip on AM radio before reaching Mars.
 Somewhere en route to Jupiter, the UHF television receivers would spew nothing but static.
 Before passing Saturn, the last of the FM radio stations would fade away, leaving all of Earth’s electromagnetic chatter behind well before leaving our own solar system.
 If a range-finding radar beam from Earth happened to intersect the ship’s path, it would be observable from a much greater distance; though its short duration and smooth, Gaussian meaninglessness would make it an inconclusive detection— much like the Wow! signal and Radio Source SHGb02+14a.
 A highly focused beam such as that used to communicate with space probes would also remain detectable for some distance beyond the edge of the solar system.